-The best place to buy a home in the San Francisco Bay Area is one where you have OCEAN VIEWS.
-In every major city in the world, ocean view property trades at a premium.
-Only in San Francisco do ocean view properties trade at a discount.
+The best place to buy property in the SF Bay Area is one where you have OCEAN VIEWS.
+In every major city in the world, ocean view property trades at a big premium.
+Only in San Francisco do ocean view properties trade at a discount to the median.

-Further, thanks to Uber and Lyft, transportation is now cheap and ubiquitous.
+Thanks to Uber and Lyft, transportation is now cheap and ubiquitous.
 There’s no longer a reason to pay a premium to work close to your soul-sucking job.
-You can now enjoy living in a more picturesque, quiet neighborhood that’s much more affordable (40% cheaper), that will likely outperform in price appreciation over the next several years.
+You can now enjoy living in a more picturesque, quiet neighborhood that’s much more affordable (40% cheaper.
+It will likely outperform in price appreciation over the next several years as well.

-Once you’ve made a nice little fortune owning an ocean view home in San Francisco, you can then parlay those proceeds using my BURL method of Buying Utility, Renting Luxury to arbitrage the incredible price differences around the country now that real estate crowdfunding is available.
+Once you’ve made a nice little fortune owning an ocean view home in San Francisco, you can then parlay those proceeds using my BURL method of Buying Utility, Renting Luxury.
+It is a way to arbitrage the incredible price differences around the country now that real estate crowdfunding is available.

 If you want to buy a house in the Bay Area, buy one to live in and enjoy life.
 I wouldn’t be buying rental property and commercial real estate here.
 There are much better opportunities out there.
 Find the next San Francisco Bay Area!